ThePhobosDeimosSuite/laboratoire-0_log430/docs/ADR/rest_api.md

 The user needs to be able to view each product in the database.
 He's also going to create and modify orders which will be added to the server.
 These require alot of input from the user.

 ### Decision
 The recommended way to do such a simple project would be a small and simple command line program.
 I personnally think having the user type complex orders with multiple product ids and corresponding amounts can get convoluted with simply the command line.
 That's why i'm going to focus on making a proper REST API which will hopefully streamline inputs coming to the server.
+Furthermore, the server needs to support at least 3 users simultaneously which a REST API can easily do.

 ### Status
 Accepted